Nutritional cognitive neuroscience - nutrition and rehabilitation

 Vitamin B1: for a healthy nervous system and to help release energy from food.

-Think: vegetables; meat and fish; eggs; wholegrain breads; dried and fresh fruit; some fortified cereals.
+Think vegetables; meat and fish; eggs; wholegrain bread; dried and fresh fruit; some fortified cereals.

 Vitamin B2: another energy releaser; this also helps towards healthy skin, eyes and nervous system.

 Think milk, rice, eggs, and some fortified cereals.

 Vitamin B3: this also releases energy from food and helps keep the skin and nervous system in good health.